General Elektriks: History

 Hervé Salters, a French national and vintage keyboard player, was playing keys for various artists in Paris (Femi Kuti, Matthieu Chedid, Vercoquin, DJ Mehdi) before he moved to San Francisco in 1999.
 He started working on what would become General Elektriks as he was moving to the US.
 Once in California, he soon became associated with the Quannum Projects collective (Blackalicious, Lyrics Born, etc.) and started sessioning for them.
 He invited Quannum's own Lateef The Truthspeaker and Chief Xcel on a few tracks, then completed the 1st General Elektriks album, Cliquety Kliqk (2003).
-He released his debut album in 2003, Cliquety Kliqk, which was produced by Chief Xcel from Blackalicious and features a appearance from Lateef the Truth Speaker.
+He released his debut album in 2003, Cliquety Kliqk, which was produced by Chief Xcel from Blackalicious and features an appearance from Lateef the Truth Speaker.
 Cliquety Kliqk was recorded on Salters's laptop in the period 2000-2003.
 Salters continued collaborating with Blackalicious, appearing on their album The Craft.
 He began working with Quannum group Honeycut, and released a sophomore full-length, Good City for Dreamers, in 2009.
 The full-length Parker Street arrived in 2011.

 General Elektriks released the full-length To Be a Stranger and a live album, Punk Funk City, in 2016, and the full-length Carry No Ghosts in 2018.
 Also in 2018, he appeared at the Nice Jazz Festival.